 Being able to design a school uniform from scratch has been a real luxury.
-It's allowed us to think about what would really work for our pupils, our parents and our identity, and design a bespoke solution that suits all three.
+It's allowed us to think about what would really work for our students, our parents and our identity, and design a solution that suits all three.

 Our starting point was to conduct a focus group with secondary school teachers and parents to understand some of the issues around uniform both at home and at school.
 From this, we agreed upon some key principles for the design and implementation of the uniform:

-- Smart – to allow our pupils to look their best both inside and outside school, and to be worn by them with pride
+- Smart – to allow our students to look their best both inside and outside school, and to be worn by them with pride

-- Distinctive – to stand apart from other local schools in summer as well as winter, and to reflect our pupils' transition from primary school
+- Distinctive – to stand apart from other local schools in summer as well as winter, and to reflect our students' transition from primary school

-- Practical – to enable our pupils to be comfortable and safe in different types of learning activity, from English and Science to PE and Drama, by allowing flexibility of movement
+- Practical – to enable our students to be comfortable and safe in different types of learning activity, from English and Science to PE and Drama, by allowing flexibility of movement

-- Simple – to minimise distraction from learning for pupils and teachers
+- Simple – to minimise distraction from learning for students and teachers

 - Inclusive – to be affordable and simple, as well as accessible